- Unlimited Diskspace

 The company offers Weebly as a drag-and-drop site builder tool, and QuickInstall as an easy to use app installer.
 They can migrate existing content from other accounts to a HostGator platform and optimize it, and transfer domain name registrations for consolidation.
 It works well with WordPress, Joomla and other scripting options.

 Hostgator accepts MasterCard, Visa, American Express, Discover, Paypal, personal checks, money orders, cash, and bank transfers.

 What control panel does Hostgator use?

 cPanel is provided to all users at no additional cost.
 Resellers will also have access to Web Host Manager.
 Really, though, cPanel is the industry standard, and is the control panel of choice for most customers.

-Can I get extra bandwidth or disk space?
+What if I need extra bandwidth or disk space?

-Once I sign up for a plan, can I upgrade?
+Once I sign up for a Hostgator plan, can I upgrade?